JaredDelora/DSI_Capstone/.ipynb_checkpoints/README-checkpoint.md

 <img src="./images/results.png" alt="doggo" width="1000"/>

 ### Next Steps
-1. Complete Seth Rich Analysis Reddsit Analysis.
+1. Complete Seth Rich Analysis Reddit Analysis.
 2. Complete Reddit Analysis for the other identified conspiracies.
 3. Use the NER model to analyze the twitter accounts listed above.
 4. Exploratory Analysis and Correlation Findings